Building a Transport Package: The Right Way

 This utility creates code and build files for all the objects in your project based on the objects that exist in the MODX Manager.
 It will only process the objects listed in the 'process'

-member of the array in the project config file.
+member of the array in the project config file or resources listed in the config file's 'exportResources'

 It will skip snippets or plugins with single-line "include" statement as described above.
 More specifically, it will skip any snippet or plugin that contains exactly one semicolon and also contains the word "include".

-While Bootstrap uses the project config file to decide which objects and files to create, ExportObjects (with one exception) uses the categories and namespaces of the actual objects.
+While Bootstrap uses the project config file to decide what objects and files to create, ExportObjects (with one exception) uses the categories and namespaces of the actual objects.
 The exception is Resources.
-Since there is no way for MyComponent to know which Resources belong to your project, it uses the 'exportResources'
+Since there is no way for MyComponent to know what Resources belong to your project, it uses the 'exportResources'

 If any exported elements have default properties, ExportObjects will automatically create a properties file that will be used in the build to transport the properties.